 Our route for today is via Greytown, Dundee and Vryheid through the heartland of Kwa-Zulu Natal.
 In the afternoon we'll be arriving at our destination, a private game reserve in Pongola.
 The game reserve is situated on the Pongola River and the Jozini Dam.

 This evening’s dinner will be served in a typical boma, accompanied by the sounds of the African Bush.

 The rest day in Pongola is reserved for Game drives and/or an afternoon boat cruise.
 In between the various activities one can just take in the views form the lodge’s deck or fill the time as you please.

 Pongola – Piet Retief - Nelspruit – Hazyview

 ca. 270 miles

-Following the Western border of the Kruger National Park, we’ll now be heading north, passing White River before we get to Hazyview.
+After lunch we’ll be making our way to Nelspruit via the very curvy Hilltop Pass.
+Following the Western border of the Kruger National Park, we’ll now be heading North, passing White River before we get to Hazyview.

 Our guesthouse for the next 2 nights is very close to the Kruger National Park.

 Today we’ll start with a game drive, the motorcycles have a rest day, we’ll be using the Landcruiser instead.
 The Kruger National Park has got the big 5, amongst many other animals.
 We’ll be spending the last night of tour in Hazview as well to relax, unwind and enjoy the countryside African style.